API

 Provisioning

-Create the initial key you will reuse for hosted mem9 access.
+Create the initial key you will reuse for mem9.ai API access.

 POST /v1alpha1/mem9s